oskar13/portfolio/README.md

     npm run dev

 This will:
-* Compile Tailwind CSS in watch mode
+* Run Turbopack
-* Start a Live Server at http://localhost:8080
+* Start a Dev Server at http://localhost:3000

 ### 🔨 Build for Production

     npm run build

-This will:
-* Generate a minified CSS file
-* Copy HTML and JavaScript to public_html/ directory
+This will generate a static export of the site in the /out directory.

 ### 🚀 Deployment with GitHub Actions